BlackWild/swift-watcher/README.md

-# swift-watcher
+# SwiftWarcher

-- Nothing here for now
+- A package for watching changes in a directory.
+- Trying to be inspired by like-wise packages from node ecosystem.